tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 Because Tekton will handle the logic for the combined resource requests of a TaskRun, users should not be able to specify resource requests for both the TaskRun and individual Steps.
 This means:

 - If a Task defines [StepTemplate.Resources][stepTemplate] or [Step.Resources][step], and
-the TaskRun defines ComputeResources, the value from the TaskRun will apply and the value from the Task will be ignored.
+the TaskRun defines ComputeResources, the TaskRun will be rejected.
 - The admission webhook should reject TaskRuns that specify both ComputeResources and [StepOverrides.Resources][stepOverride].
 (TaskRuns should be able to define both ComputeResources and SidecarOverrides.Resources, however.)